dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-databricks-oauth.md

 ### Configure Databricks OAuth (Databricks admin)

 To get started, you will need to [add dbt as an OAuth application](https://docs.databricks.com/en/integrations/configure-oauth-dbt.html) with Databricks.
 There are two ways of configuring this application (CLI or Databricks UI).
-The following is the instruction for setting this up through Databricks UI:
+Here's how you can set this up in the Databricks UI:

 1. Log in to the [account console](https://accounts.cloud.databricks.com/?_ga=2.255771976.118201544.1712797799-1002575874.1704693634) and click the **Settings** icon in the sidebar.